4 Steps to Calm Stress and Distress in Dementia to Make Care Tasks Easier

 At the same time you’re doing that, make soft, kind eye contact and continue to pump into the palm of their hand.

-When things have calmed down, do some exaggerated breathing to encourage your older adult to breathe deeply.
+When things have calmed down, have your loved one practice exaggerated breathing to encourage deep breathing.
 It may also be a good time to say a few brief words to empathize with how they’re feeling and apologize for startling them.

-Now that they’re feeling calmer and safer, you can get back to the original care task.
+Now that they’re feeling calmer and safer, you can resume the original care task.

-In Teepa’s example, the task has two steps – 1) hand on the rail, 2) roll to me.
-She begins by slowly saying “one, two” in a rhythmic tone – twice.
-Then, she states the two steps in the same slow, rhythmic tone “hand on the rail…roll to me” and repeats that twice as well.
+In Teepa’s example, the task has two steps: 1) hand on the rail, 2) roll to me.
+She begins by slowly saying “one, two” twice in a rhythmic tone.
+Then, she states the two steps in the same slow, rhythmic tone, “hand on the rail…roll to me,” and repeats that twice as well.

 Only after repeating these instructions slowly does she begin any movement.
-This gives time to process the instructions and understand what’s going to happen.
+This gives time to process the instructions and understand what will happen.

 As she begins the movement, she repeats “roll to me…roll to me” in that same calm, rhythmic tone.